Contents

 Natural Light.

 Houses are becoming greener.
-Saving energy is a significant cornerstone of residential LEED accreditation.
+Saving energy is a significant cornerstone of residential LEED certification.
 LEED houses consume to 30% less energy than non-LEED homes.
-Skylights bring free, tidy, natural light into houses, lowering the quantity of synthetic light needed in a house.
+Skylights bring totally free, clean, natural light into houses, reducing the amount of artificial light required in a house.

 Heat Gain When Needed.